Code-Outside/hacktober-fest-2022/README.md

 Just fork it and add a any algorithm / progarm to contribute for hacktober fest and send a Pull Request!

+note :- first make a issue wait for assigning then work on the pr.

 ### Get yourself free goodies by just writing a hello world!

 Say hi to the world in any language of your choice!